-Based on his extensive experience as a senior executive in the pharmaceutical and healthcare sectors, the Corporate Governance and Nominating Committee concluded that Dr. Zaks is qualified to serve on our Board of Directors.
+Based on his extensive experience as a senior executive in the pharmaceutical and healthcare sectors, and his financial expertise and experience as a venture capital investor, the Corporate Governance and Nominating Committee concluded that Mr. Mott is qualified to serve on our Board of Directors.
+Mr. Mott recused himself from the Corporate Governance and Nominating Committee's deliberations concerning his nomination.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RE-ELECTION OF TAL ZAKS TO THE BOARD OF DIRECTORS
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE \underline{FOR} THE RE-ELECTION OF DAVID MOTT TO THE BOARD OF DIRECTORS

-PROPOSAL 4-RE-ELECTION OF ALI BEHBAHANI TO THE BOARD OF DIRECTORS
+PROPOSAL 3-RE-ELECTION OF ELLIOTT SIGAL TO THE BOARD OF DIRECTORS

-Dr. Ali Behbahani is currently a member of our Board of Directors and has been nominated for re-election as a director.
+Dr. Elliott Sigal is currently a member of our Board of Directors and has been nominated for re-election as a director.
 If elected, he will hold office from the date of his election until the next annual general meeting of shareholders where he must retire by rotation and offer himself for re-election, or until his earlier death, resignation or removal.
-Dr. Behbahani has agreed to serve if elected, and we have no reason to believe that he will be unable to serve.
+Dr.Sigal has agreed to serve if elected, and we have no reason to believe that he will be unable to serve.